 Women, Peace and Security agenda takes centre stage in Benue State, Nigeria

-Benue State made history as the 14th State in Nigeria to launch its State Action Plan (SAP) in line with Nigeria’s efforts to domesticate its National Action Plan (NAP) on UN Resolution 1325 on Women, Peace and Security- that seeks to include women’s active participation in peace processes, conflict prevention and early warning and decision-making processes at all levels.
+Benue State made history as the fourteenth state in Nigeria to launch its State Action Plan (SAP), in line with Nigeria’s efforts to domesticate its National Action Plan on UN Resolution 1325 on Women, Peace and Security, which seeks to enhance women’s active participation in peace processes, conflict prevention, and early warning and decision-making processes at all levels.

-In their good will messages, representatives from UN Women Nigeria, International Alert and the Govt. of Norway all congratulated Benue on this achievement and called for inclusion of more women in both formal and informal decision-making processes.
+In their goodwill messages, representatives from UN Women Nigeria, International Alert and the Government of Norway all congratulated Benue State on this achievement and called for the inclusion of more women in both formal and informal decision-making processes.

-The SAP event was coordinated by UN Women, in partnership with the Benue State Ministry of Women Affairs and International Alert and graced by H.E Dr. Mrs Eunice Ortom, First Lady of Benue State, who in her address commented that ‘…There is an urgent need to change the perception of women in the security sector, conflict resolution and peace and mediation’.
+The State Action Plan event was coordinated by UN Women, in partnership with the Benue State Ministry of Women Affairs and International Alert, and graced by HE Dr Eunice Ortom, First Lady of Benue State, who in her address commented that “there is an urgent need to change the perception of women in the security sector, conflict resolution, and peace and mediation”.

-Underscorig the gains made in lauching a State Action Plan (SAP) in Benue, ‘Having a SAP is a means to an end.
-It’s a good achievement, but its better to have the sap fully implemented to achieve the desired goals in Benue’ Peter Mancha, UN Women.
+Underscoring the gains made in launching a State Action Plan in Benue, UN Women’s Peter Mancha said, “Having a SAP is a means to an end.
+It’s a good achievement, but it is better to have the SAP fully implemented to achieve the desired goals in Benue.”